PREM Rugby: 2003–2014: The ascendancy of the playoffs

 From the beginning of the 2002–03 season, a new playoff format was introduced to replace the 8-team Championship.
 The format required the first-placed team in the league to play the winner of a match between the second- and third-placed teams.
 Critically, the winner of this game (the Premiership Final) would be recognised as English champions.
 Although Gloucester won the league by a clear margin, they then faced a three-week wait until the final.
 Having lost their momentum, they were beaten by second-placed Wasps (who had defeated third-placed Northampton) in the play-offs.
 The playoff structure was reformatted in the 2005–06 season in which the first-placed team would play the fourth placed team in a semi-final (a Shaughnessy playoff).

-Since the implementation of the playoff system, seven teams have won both the regular season and playoffs in the same year: Leicester twice in 2000–01 (the first year of the playoffs), 2008–09, 2009–10 and 2021–22 Sale Sharks in 2005–06, Harlequins in 2011–12, Saracens in 2015–16, Exeter in 2019–20, Northampton Saints in 2023–24 and Bath in 2024–25.
+Since the implementation of the playoff system, seven teams have won both the regular season and playoffs in the same year, a feat which has been achieved on ten occasions: Leicester three times in 2008–09, 2009–10 and 2021–22 (as well as 2000–01, the first year of playoffs when the Champion was still determined by league position), Sale Sharks in 2005–06, Harlequins in 2011–12, Saracens in 2015–16 and 2022–23, Exeter Chiefs in 2019–20, Northampton Saints in 2023–24 and Bath in 2024–25.

 Of all the Premiership teams, Wasps have made a reputation for playing the competition format to perfection, peaking at the right time to be crowned English Champions in 2003, 2004, 2005 and 2008.
 Wasps did not lead the league standings at the end of the season in any of these years.
 Conversely, Gloucester have garnered an unfortunate reputation for leading the table at the end of the regular season, only to fall short of winning the Premiership title, losing finals in 2003, 2007, and 2008.
 Gloucester's single victory in the playoffs, in 2002, occurred when league leaders Leicester were still considered English champions, meaning Gloucester's Championship victory was considered secondary.

-The 2011–12 season saw Harlequins add their name to the trophy on their first attempt, winning 30–23 against the nine-times champions Leicester.
+The 2011–12 season saw Harlequins add their name to the trophy, winning 30–23 against the nine-times champions Leicester.
 Leicester would have to wait until 2012–13 for their 10th championship, where they defeated Northampton in the final.

 The 2013–14 Aviva Premiership season saw Northampton become the 8th different team to win the trophy.
 This was achieved when they defeated Leicester Tigers in the semi-final 21–20, thus denying Leicester a 10th Consecutive Final.
-In the final, they defeated Saracens 20–24 with a try in the last minute of extra time to win the 2013–14 Aviva Premiership.
+In the final, they defeated Saracens 24–20 with a try in the last minute of extra time to win the 2013–14 Aviva Premiership.